Fraxinus americana Autumn Purple®

 - Sun.
 Growth may be best in deep, moist, well-drained soil, however, fall color better in full sun.

-- Autumn Purple® is a popular seedless selection of F. americana and ‘Marshall’ is a popular seedless selection of F. pennsylvanica, compare these two popular ash selections.
+- Autumn Purple® is a popular seedless (male) selection of F. americana.
+Another popular seedless ash cultivar is 'Marshall’ a male selection of F. pennsylvanica, compare these two popular ash selections.

 - Corvallis: north side of Central Park on Monroe Ave; also on 3rd St. between Adams and Washington Aves.